Difference Between Indica and Sativa and Hybrid

 - Panama Red (Panama)

-Heirloom varieties are simply landrace varieties that have been taken from their birth zone to be cultivated in other parts of the world.
+Heirloom varieties are landrace varieties taken from their birth zone to be cultivated in other parts of the world.
 Heirlooms are pure Indica or Sativa that have tended to lose some of their exclusive properties due to their transfer to other regions.

 How do you distinguish an Indica from a Sativa?